Glasses For Less - How to save on prescription eyeglasses.

 You may have a medical degree from an overseas university but you aren't automatically permitted to set up as a doctor here.
 Not all universities are created equal, and the idea is to protect the average kiwi from insufficiently qualified people.
 This is a laudable aim, but in practice the standard is set very high and this makes it very difficult for people to move here and restricts the choice of the New Zealand consumer.

-My girlfriend Tessa has needed prescription glasses for most of her life.
+My wife Tessa has needed prescription glasses for most of her life.
 She needs progressive lenses for her eye condition and as she needs the glasses for both close-up and driving desperately wanted transition lenses.
 At New Zealand prices this was going to cost her around $900.

 She's now bought two pairs of glasses for around two thirds of the cost.